 There are also background checks and home visits that may be required before an adoption can be finalized.

 There are several types of adoption and each case its own legal issues.
 Our dedicated team of attorneys could help you understand the types of adoption and what course of action is right for you.
-If you are considering adoption consult with an Alpharetta adoption lawyer to learn more about the process.
+If you are considering adopting, consult with an Alpharetta adoption lawyer to learn more about the process.